dineshsai07/Dinesh_App/README.md

 Most assistants answer questions in a browser tab.
 D.I.N.E.S.H is designed as a **system-handling engine**: neural models provide perception and reasoning; a tool runtime turns that into concrete actions on the device.

-It was conceived, designed, and implemented as a **Cursor-native engineering project**—iterating from a local assistant prototype into a packaged product with:
+It was conceived, designed, and implemented as a personal engineering project—iterating from a local assistant prototype into a packaged product with:

 - A cinematic **HUD** (heads-up display) for live control and telemetry
 - A **CLI** for terminal workflows